 5. The manufacturer offers a 3-year limited warranty on this product

-Various users have reported temperature variations when checked against other thermometers and a few models appear to possess a problem where the battery cover doesn’t close properly – you’ll want to see this once you receive it.
+Various users have reported temperature variations when checked against other thermometers, and a few models appear to have a problem where the battery cover doesn’t close properly.
+You’ll want to see this once you receive it.

-This thermometer also comes with three year limited warranty and there’s a ten minute auto shut-off to assist preserve its battery life.
+This thermometer also comes with a three-year limited warranty, and there’s a ten-minute auto shut-off to preserve its battery life.

 - Silver color digital thermometer